 Introduction

-Disasters are sudden, calamitous events that cause extensive damage to life, property, and the environment.
+Disasters are sudden, calamitous events that cause extensive damage to life, property and the environment.
 The severity and impact of disasters vary depending on geographical location, climate, and the vulnerability of the affected area (Shankar, 2012).Cuddalore district in Tamil Nadu is categorically classified as a disaster-prone area due to its low-lying coastal terrain and the confluence of several major rivers draining into the Bay of Bengal.
 With an average elevation of just 1.5 meters above mean sea level, floodwaters often accumulate and drain slowly, making the region highly susceptible to frequent and severe flood events.Out of the 13 blocks in the district, 10 are consistently affected by flooding, with seven listed as the most severely impacted.
 In 2015, the district experienced a catastrophic flood event caused by a cyclone, resulting in the loss of 54 human lives, the death of thousands of livestock, damage to nearly 50,000 homes, and the submergence of over 24,000 hectares of agricultural land across 53 villages (Nithya & Priyanka, 2019).

 Among the most vulnerable during flood disasters are livestock and poultry, primarily due to inadequate shelter, lack of feed, clean drinking water and poor management practices.
 Although several mitigation strategies have been recommended by Heath et al. (1999), Sen and Chander (2003) and Mishra et al. (2017) to reduce livestock losses during disasters, the extent of their adoption by farmers remains unclear.
 Assessing the level of adoption of these practices is essential for designing targeted interventions, improving disaster preparedness, and enhancing the resilience of livestock farming systems in vulnerable regions.
 Therefore, this study aims to evaluate the adoption of water, breeding, and health management strategies by livestock farmers in the flood-prone areas of Cuddalore district, Tamil Nadu.